top of page

 Light: Shade intolerant

-Site Conditions: Adapts to many sites, not to continuously wet sites ex. deciduous swamps
+Site Conditions: Adapts to many sites, not to continuously wet sites such as deciduous swamps

 Notes: Attractive landscaping tree; leaves are bright red in fall